 What is the final decision-making criteria?

 The final decision to accept a student is based on his application (average grades, motivation to study the M.Sc.
 International Information Systems program with us, background, practical experience).

-What kinds of questions are asked in the interview?
-In what language does the interview take place?
+What needs to be prepared for the professional presentation?
+In what language does the presentation take place?